awsdocs/amazon-cloudfront-developer-guide/doc_source/cf-api-permissions-ref.md

 ## Required Permissions for CloudFront Actions Related to Lambda@Edge<a name="required-permissions-lambda"></a>

 To use Lambda@Edge, you need the following CloudFront permissions so you can create or update a distribution that includes triggers for Lambda functions\.
-For information about the Lambda permissions that you need, see [Setting IAM Permissions](http://docs.aws.amazon.com/lambda/latest/dg/lambda-edge-permissions.html) in the "AWS Lambda@Edge" chapter in the *AWS Lambda Developer Guide*\.
+For information about the Lambda permissions that you need, see [Setting IAM Permissions](http://docs.aws.amazon.com/lambda/latest/dg/lambda-edge-permissions.html) in the "AWS Lambda@Edge" chapter in the *AWS Lambda Developer Guide*\.<a name="lambda-table"></a>

 [CreateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html)
 **Required Permissions \(API Action\):**